exoplatform/exo-documentation/docs/Gamification.rst

 You can also load more 10 employees by clicking on Load more button just below the Leaderboard.

 |image10|
-When you mouse over an employee in the leaderboard, a detailed pie chart is displayed next to him displaying all pourcentages of gained points based on the domain.
+When you mouse over a user in the leaderboard, a pie chart is displayed next to him to detail all proportions of points they earned in each domain.

 .. _HowCanIEarnPoints: